 - November 3, 2015, a 51-year-old female passenger died ashore during a Grand Turk snorkeling excursion.
 The incident occurred while the ship was operating on a 5-days Eastern Caribbean cruise itinerary from homeport Miami (Oct 31 – Nov 5) with call ports Amber Cove (Dominican Republic) and Grand Turk (Turks & Caicos islands).

 - March 22, 2017, a 23-years-old male passenger was reported fell overboard.
 The man (Brandon Paul, from Floral City Florida) fell from the ship’s Verandah Deck 8.
 The accident occurred at ~3 am, while the cruise ship was approx 33 ml (53 km) northwest of Cuba (Pinar Del Rio).
 After making an 180-degree turn, the ship lowered a lifeboat and started a search operation.
 The USCG dispatched an airplane from Miami and also diverted to the location the US cutter Sexton.
 The Cuban government also assisted in the search.
 The 16-hours search covered approx 3470 ml2 (9000 km2) but the man’s body was never found.
 The ship was on 4-day Western Caribbea cruise (itinerary March 20-24) roundtrip Miami to Key West FL and Cozumel Mexico.
+As result of the ship’s involvement in the “search and rescue”, the itinerary had to be changed, with Cozumel dropped.
+As compensation, all passengers received 20% future Carnival cruise booking discount.

 Crew & Passenger incidents (injuries, crimes)